wavded/www/content/post/callback-hell.md

   .catch(console.error)
 ```

-> Although designed this way above, you don’t have to expose a promise interface.
+> Although designed this way above, you don't have to expose a promise interface.
 Many promise libraries have a way to expose a nodeback style as well.
 With Q, we could do this using the [nodeify](https://github.com/kriskowal/q/wiki/API-Reference#wiki-promisenodeifycallback) function.

 The scope of promises is not developed here.
 I would recommend reading more about them [here]({{< ref "promises.md" >}}).